-The council's borrowing reduced in 2014/15 by £1.152m the majority of this was due to the council's scheduled repaying of £1.082m former West Midland County Council debt.
+The council's borrowing reduced in 2014/15 by £1.152m this was in the due to the council's scheduled repaying of £1.082m former West Midland County Council debt.
 There were no new borrowings or rescheduling of loans undertaken.